 Listening to this voice lets the worry creep in.
 What if I did meet somebody?
 What if he liked me as much as I liked him?
 When would be the right time to say “I have kidney disease, I’ll need a transplant one day”, “I’m on dialysis and under my clothes there’s a permanent tube sticking out of me” or even “I’ve had a kidney transplant, I’m mostly totally fine but I still take fistfuls of drugs every day and I might need another kidney in ten years time”.
 None of those are brilliant pickup lines and I always imagine them being closely followed by a polite excuse and a swift exit.
 It’s not him, it’s me.

 I can’t even put my finger on exactly what I’m worried about.
 Maybe it’s the simple fear of rejection.
 Of everything going well….until it isn’t.
 I guess I don’t want to be seen as anything other than an equal partner.
-I don’t want anyone to feel like they have to be responsible for me, or look after me, or even donate in the future (!).
+Nobody should feel like they have to be responsible for me, look after me, or even donate in the future (!).

 I know all of this is inside my head and not really even about finding The Right Man in the first place.
 It’s actually about me becoming The Right Woman.
 I need to reach the point where I’m ok with how things are, where I can acknowledge that my health condition is just one aspect of who I am.
 Yes, it exists, yes it impacts me, and yes it will have some impact on my future partner too, but overall there’s a much bigger picture, and to someone who can see it, all the medical stuff really won’t matter all that much.